 The period of training is four years and will consist of a minimum of 48 weeks each year.

 The program will be supervised by the Dental Education Committee.
-The committee is composed of the Director of Dental Services, the chiefs of the specialty services, the continuing education officer, and the chief of biometrics.
+The committee is composed of the Director of Graduate Dental Education, Fort Gordon and Program Directors for other clinical specialties.
 The OMS Residents will be under the direct supervision and guidance of the Program Director and the Assistant Program Directors.
 Resident progress is reported monthly to the Dental Education Committee.
 A formal written report is submitted quarterly to US Army Dental Command.
 Close communication between resident and mentor will ensure training progress.
 A weekly resident/mentor conference is scheduled for this purpose.

 Scope of Training: